jjdblast/bigdata-pipeline_wiki/Setup-Docker.md

 ### Setup NAT Rules [**Mac and Windows Only**]
 This step bridges your local laptop at `127.0.0.1` to the VirtualBox VM created by `docker-machine` called `pipeline-vm`.
 ```
+# Only run this for Mac and Windows environments
 local-mac-or-windows-only$ <pipeline-home-dir>/bin/docker-setup-nat-rules.sh
 ```